nkovacic/frontnode-web/content/pages/contact.md

         label: Subject
         default_value: Please select
         options:
-          - I want to hire you
+          - 'I want to '
           - Error on the site
           - Other
       - input_type: textarea